Space and Time Bounded Multiversion Garbage Collection

-The second main component of our scheme is a wait-free version-list data structure that supports efficient removals of nodes \hedit{from anywhere in the list.
-When the \retireInterval\ operation} \er{identifies an unneeded version, we must splice it out of its version list, without knowing its current predecessor in the list, so we need a doubly-linked version list.} \hedit{Our} doubly-linked list implementation has certain restrictions that are naturally satisfied when maintaining version lists: e.g., nodes may be appended only at one end, but deleted anywhere in the list.
-The challenge is in achieving constant amortized time per \hedit{remove} operation, and bounded space.
-Previously known doubly-linked lists~\cite{ST08,Sha15} do not meet these requirements, \hedit{requiring at least $\Omega(P)$ amortized time per \hedit{remove}.} \hedit{The difficulty in achieving sub-$P$ time is in efficiently removing neighboring nodes in parallel.} We first describe the implementation of our version list assuming \hedit{a garbage collector and then we show how to manually reclaim removed nodes while maintaining our desired overall time and space bounds.}
+The second main component of our scheme is a wait-free version-list data structure that supports efficient \hedit{(amortized constant time)} removals of nodes \hedit{from anywhere in the list.
+When the \retireInterval\ operation} \er{identifies an unneeded version, we must splice it out of its version list, without knowing its current predecessor in the list, so we need a doubly-linked version list.} \hedit{Our} doubly-linked list implementation has certain restrictions that are naturally satisfied when maintaining version lists, for example nodes may be appended only at one end.
+The challenge is in achieving constant amortized time per \hedit{remove}, and bounded space.
+Previously known concurrent doubly-linked lists~\cite{ST08,Sha15} do not meet these requirements, \hedit{requiring at least $\Omega(P)$ amortized time per \hedit{remove}.} We first describe the implementation of our version list assuming \hedit{a garbage collector and then we show how to manually reclaim removed nodes while maintaining our desired overall time and space bounds.}